wyegelwel/wyegelwel.github.io/_posts/2017-11-20-Narrow-features.md

 All of these cases come down to making it clear what the intent of the expression is without having to delve deep in to the expression.
 Favoring narrow features makes code easier to read and understand.

+*The idea of reduce and loop recur being problematic language features came up during a conversation with Leif Walsh about Clojure.
+The idea of a narrow language feature is inspired by the use of narrow-ness to describe good names in Zach Tellman's Elements of Clojure*

-_A big thank you to Leif Walsh, Shams Imam, Steven Radack, Daniel Posada, and Paul Schorfheide for their feedback while writing this!_
+*A big thank you to Leif Walsh, Shams Imam, Steven Radack, Daniel Posada, and Paul Schorfheide for their feedback while writing this!*